 □ No ⊠ Yes Mitigation Applicable law and how well it addresses the impact Expert agency participation Avoidance No wetland features exist within the Facility Area Extent.
 The stream features that are present are Type 5 streams which do not require a buffer per Yakima County Code.
-The Facility has been designed to maintain a 50-foot buffer from these streams in order to avoid, reduce or eliminate impacts to the delineated streams.
+The Facility has been designed to maintain a 50- foot buffer from these streams in order to avoid, reduce or eliminate impacts to the N/A

+Stream Crossing delineated streams.
 The Facility has no impacts to wetlands and is consistent with WAC 463-62-050.
-N/A Stream Crossing Design The stream crossing will be designed to minimize permanent impacts per YCC 16C.06.13, YCC 16C.06.17 and WAC 220-660-190, including: • Location and alignment of the proposed road crossing to minimize impacts to the stream corridor. • Excavated material not used to achieve the design grade shall be removed from the stream corridor.
+The stream crossing will be designed to minimize permanent impacts per YCC Ecology, WDFW Design 16C.06.13, YCC 16C.06.17 and WAC 220-660-190(10), including: Location and alignment of the proposed road crossing to minimize impacts to the stream corridor.
+Excavated material not used to achieve the design grade shall be removed from the stream corridor.
+Site restoration and revegetation.
+Best Management Practices - Stream Crossing Construction The Applicant will construct the crossing per WAC 220-660-190(12) and implement BMPs during construction as described at WAC 220-660-120 and in the Stormwater Management Manual for Eastern Washington.
+These measures include, but are not limited to the following: Protect disturbed areas from erosion, Prevent contaminants from entering or leaching into the stream, Deposit any waste material in an upland area above the limits of anticipated floodwater, Stage materials and equipment to prevent contamination of Waters of the State, Develop and implement a Construction Phase Stormwater Pollution Prevention Plan (SWPPP), an Erosion and Sediment Control Plan (ESCP), and a Construction Phase Spill Prevention, Countermeasures, and Control (SPCC) Plan, Installation and maintenance of temporary erosion and sediment control measures including the appropriate use of silt fencing, and Complete all work when no water is present.
 Ecology, WDFW

-01 1 1 1 1 1 1 1 Stream crossing structure (i.e., bridge or culvert) will be sized to accommodate ordinary high water or other design flow, sediment, and woody debris.
-Site restoration and revegetation.
-Prac Strea Cros Cons agement etices - am esing struction The Applicant will implement BMPs during construction of the bridge or culvert as described at WAC 220-660-120 and in the Stormwater Management Manual for Eastern Washington.
-These measures include: Stage materials and equipment to prevent contamination of Waters of the State Develop and implement a Construction Phase Stormwater Pollution Prevention Plan (SWPPP), an Erosion and Sediment Control Plan (ESCP), and a Construction Phase Spill Prevention, Countermeasures, and Control (SPCC) Plan Installation and maintenance of temporary erosion and sediment control measures including the appropriate use of silt fencing Complete all work when no water is present Ecology, WDFW Hydr Proje Appr If deemed necessary following discussions with WDFW, the Applicant would obtain an HPA permit for the bridge or culvert from WDFW per WAC 20-660-050.
-WDFW
+Hydraulic If deemed appropriate by EFSEC, the WDFW Project Applicant would obtain an HPA permit from Approval WDFW for the stream crossing per WAC 220- 660-050.